20+ Best Things to Do in Torremolinos (An Insider’s Guide)

 Another fantastic shopping spot near Torremolinos is Plaza Mayor, one of the biggest shopping centres in Costa del Sol, which happens to be my favourite.
 You have shops, restaurants, a cinema and more!

-15. Walk from Torremolinos to Benalmadena
+13. Walk from Torremolinos to Benalmadena

-If you love walking, you’ll be happy to know that you can walk from Torremolinos to Benalmadena.
 Not only is it a beautiful walk where you can contemplate the beach at all times, but you can also stop by a cafe or restaurant to have some food or drink.

 During the summer months, you’ll find it very lively and busy during the afternoon and evenings, so if you prefer a relaxing walk with fewer crowds, getting up early is your best option.

-16. Sunbathe at La Carihuela beach
+14. Sunbathe at La Carihuela Beach

-You want to visit this Torremolinos beach if you love a lively atmosphere, a long promenade with many traditional and international restaurants and boutique shops, and water sports.
+Visit this Torremolinos beach if you love a lively atmosphere, a long promenade with many traditional and international restaurants and boutique shops, and water sports.

 Although it’s often busy, avoid going to La Carihuela beach on weekends as Saturday and Sunday are the busiest days, and you can even struggle to find a place on the beach unless you go very early or in the evening.

-17. Discover the sand exhibitions
+15. Discover the sand exhibitions

-If you go for a walk on Torremolinos promenade during the summer months, I’m sure you’ll find incredible sand exhibitions.
-There are a couple of talented men who build figures of famous people or a town with sand.
+If you go for a walk on Torremolinos promenade during the summer months, I’m sure you’ll find incredible sand sculptures.

 Although there isn’t an exact location, you can sometimes find them near the Torremolinos tourism office and walking towards Punta de Torremolinos.